 Add pasta to boiling water and stir occasionally until al dente, 8-10 minutes.

-Reserve ¼ cup pasta water.
-Drain pasta in a colander.
+Reserve ¼ cup pasta cooking water.
+Drain pasta in a colander and set aside.

-While pasta cooks, add half the garlic (reserve remaining for sauce) and 1 tsp. olive oil on cut side of ciabatta halves.
+While pasta cooks, add half the garlic (reserve remaining for sauce) and 1 tsp. olive oil to cut side of ciabatta halves.

 Make the Sauce